arjunpatel-01/HaaSWebApp/README.md

 This class-project application is a service that controls check-in and check-out actions for hardware sets.
 Users that wish to contribute to a certain project can join/create the project and utilize its allocated hardware sets.

 ## User Guide
 This app is deployed on Heroku due to course policy.
 However, the free license to deploy on Heroku expired in November 2022.
-The url will bot direct you to the website anymore.
+The url will not direct you to the website anymore.

 If you wish to view the website, please refer to the following instructions: <br/>
 *Note: python must be installed and knowledge of intalling node modules is required*